tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-01-27-journey-ebook.md

 Ironically the ebook version of the book ended up shipping after the physical one did... (btw [the physical version of the book and art prints are available to purchase on Etsy](https://www.etsy.com/shop/ErinprzArt) now if you missed the Kickstarter!)

+*If you don't care for the theory and just want to [skip straight to the ebook launch it here](http://erinprz.com/ebook/)!*

 ## A Personal Creative Coding Challenge

 I thought it would be fun to add an ebook option to the Kickstarter and as a way to have a digital reference for the book.
 A way to support Erin's Kickstarter I thought.
 Some fun creative coding I thought.
 Some fun to be had I thought.
 Ha.